RyanDotDev/beautribu/README.md

-Beau Tribu - Nail Salon & Beauty Bar
+# Beau Tribu - Nail Salon & Beauty Bar

-Website for a local nail salon in South East London.
+Full stack website for a Vietnamese nail salon in South East London called Beau Tribu.
+Features a secure backend, Dynamic and visual Frontend/UI and contact form with a built in autoresponder.

-Stack:
+## Tech Stack:

-Next.js
+- Next.js 15
-Typescript
+- Typescript
-Tailwind CSS
+- Tailwind CSS
-Resend (for contact form)
+- Resend
-GSAP (For animations and modals)
+- GSAP
-React-Hot-Toast (for notifications)
+- React-Hot-Toast

+---

+## Features
+- A contact form with an autoresponder powered by Resend email API.
+- Animations with React and GSAP
+- Notifications using React-Hot-Toast
+- Custom built using a combination of static CSS and Tailwind CSS